 - Over-the-counter pain relievers like ibuprofen or acetaminophen

 Receive the Right Diagnosis

 While you’ve hopefully gotten a clearer idea of how strep throat and tonsillitis differ, you shouldn’t use this guide to diagnose yourself with one or the other.
 It’s important to receive the right diagnosis from a medical professional so that you can know for sure and be put on the right treatment regimen.

 At DispatchHealth, we understand that with the ongoing presence of coronavirus and public health advice to stay home, you may be cautious about going to an urgent care or doctor’s office for a diagnosis and treatment of your potential strep throat or tonsillitis.
 You can avoid this by having DispatchHealth come to your home for comprehensive medical care.
 Not only do we have a team of highly trained medical personnel, but we’re carefully following all safety protocols related to COVID-19 to keep our patients protected.

-Contact DispatchHealth via phone or through our website or mobile app.
+Contact DispatchHealth via phone or through our website.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.

 Sources referenced in this article: